Merck Manual

 • Maternal testing for causes suspected based on history

 Polyhydramnios is usually suspected based on ultrasonographic findings or uterine size that is larger than expected for dates.
 However, qualitative estimates of amniotic fluid volume tend to be subjective.
-So if polyhydramnios is suspected, amniotic fluid should be assessed using one of the following ultrasonographic criteria:
+So if polyhydramnios is suspected, amniotic fluid should be assessed quantitatively using the amniotic fluid index (AFI) or single deepest pocket (SDP).

 • AFI ≥ 24 cm: AFI is the sum of the vertical depth of fluid measured in each quadrant of the uterus; normal AFI ranges from > 5 to < 24 cm.